10 Ways to Prepare for eCommerce Peak Seasons in 2023

 According to recent statistics, the most popular social media platform with 2.740 million users is Facebook.
 It is followed by Youtube, WhatsApp, and Instagram.
 Running a campaign on even one of these platforms can generate substantial reach and amount to numerous new conversions.
 You can use paid ads and post boosts to get the attention of a wider audience, as well.

-However, you will need to keep an eye on organic reach, and to do so you will need various service or product reviews posted on your account pages.
+However, you will need to keep an eye on organic reach and to do so you will need various service or product reviews posted on your account pages.
 Using hashtags that are relevant to your brand can also improve your overall platform visibility and attract new clients.
 Besides, Facebook and Instagram offer some features that allow you to load your list of products or connect your website’s eCommerce platform and set up a shop there.
 Clients will see your products while scrolling on Facebook or Instagram and can see a tag that if tapped will lead them to your business website where they can make a purchase.

 Offer customer support in peak times

 According to a last-year eCommerce stats report by SaleCycle, Monday and Thursday are the two days that mark the highest sales in online shopping, and the peak time for making a purchase is between 8 pm and 9 pm.
 The weekends are reserved for leisure time and this rule applies even in the eCommerce sector.
 What you can learn from this is that it would be probably very smart to have a customer support agent available during these peak times for online shopping.
-In general, the customer support service shift ends with the end of the working day.
+In general, the customer support service shift ends at the end of the working day.
 For this reason, businesses tend to set automatic responses for every message or inquiry received after these hours.
 However, the eCommerce peak times – holidays, mid-season discounts, and other hard-to-miss offers create pretty hectic website traffic.
 So, being able to provide instant support in these peak times would bring profits and gain customer appreciation.
 And which brand does not want them both at the same time?

 Checking website stability and performance

 A general guideline for a traditional or dropshipping store’s performance is: if the loading time is longer than 3 seconds then it would probably drive away your potential customers.
 Ultimately, this will result in your business losing profit.
 A report by Retail Systems Research found that the average time for loading on mobile sites is 9.5 seconds compared to 16.6 seconds on desktop sites.
 This is concerning for retailers because numerous studies have proven that they risk losing up to 7% of conversion rates for a delay of only one second.
-The good news is that this can be easily avoided with regular tests especially before the eCommerce peak seasons such as Black Friday and Cyber Monday when website traffic is skyrocketing.
+The good news is that this can be easily avoided with regular tests, especially before the eCommerce peak seasons such as Black Friday and Cyber Monday when website traffic is skyrocketing.
 What you can do is test how your website is behaving when faced with a hectic amount of traffic and address issues if any.

 Guarantee availability of products